Houses in multiple occupation (HMO)

 From 1 October 2018 the following measures regarding minimum sizes for rooms used as sleeping accommodation will be included as mandatory licensing conditions:

-If you would like to know more about how we administer HMO licensing within the city, please email the Housing Standards Team or phone 01332 640764.
+If you would like to know more about how we administer HMO licensing within the city, please email the Housing Standards team or telephone 01332 640764.

 The Housing Management of Houses in Multiple Occupation (England) Regulations 2006 apply to all houses in multiple occupation (HMOs) other than Section 257 HMOs as these have their own, broadly similar, management regulations.